paakwasi317/Product-Importer/README.md

 # Product Importer for ACME
-This is the code repository for ACME Product Importer REST API
+This is the code repository for ACME Product Importer REST API.
+This allows a user to do bulk upload of products(about half a million) into a database without a frontend timeout.
+It is made possible as a result of celery which is an asynchronous task queue based on distributed message passing.
+Task queues are used as a strategy to distribute the workload between threads/machines

 ### Setup
 1. Clone this repository